 - take off the seat, lid and armrests, and clean those first

 - then take the frame and clean that – if it’s easier take it apart, but do be careful that you don’t get water on any of the workings which may be corrosive, and if you do you need to dry them properly

-Shower and bath bedside commode frames are made form non-corrosive materials, but a lot of 3-in-1 commodes and other types, which aren’t for the shower or bath, may have steel parts which can rust.
+Shower and bath bedside commode frames are made from non-corrosive materials, but a lot of 3-in-1 commodes and other types, which aren’t for the shower or bath, may have steel parts which can rust.

 Clean the plastic parts in exactly the same way as the commode bucket.

-You want to be the most thorough on the areas which have the most contact with the skin to avoid infections – so really make sure that the armrests and the seat are throughly cleaned.
+You want to be the most thorough on the areas which have the most contact with the skin to avoid infections – so really make sure that the armrests and the seat are thoroughly cleaned.

 The dirtiest area, in terms of poop and urine, will be the underside of the seat and the areas of the frame which support that, so make sure to check and clean those parts really well.

 Once you have washed everything twice and rinsed it, you can dry the parts and put it back together.

 Always check the plastic parts, and make sure there is no cracking developing, as they could break off.